Prospecting is one of the key stages of the sales process.

-But before we move on to discussing the smart ways to prospect, let’s take a look how the prospecting game has changed.
+But before we move on to discussing the smart ways to prospect, let’s take a look at how the prospecting game has changed.

-The new reality: buyers take over the sales process
+The new reality: Buyers take over the sales process

 Today’s buyers have become very independent and are playing “hard to get”.